Krížová Ves: Population

 According to 2010 census total population was 2008.
-In the village is sizeable Roma nationality, which had been claimed by 1249 inhabitants, which is ca. 62% of the total population.
-In 2010 there had been 1008 males and 1000 females, what is ca. 50% for both.
+In the village is sizeable Roma nationality, which had been claimed by 1249 inhabitants, which is 62% of the total population.
+In 2010 there had been 1008 males and 1000 females.

 Economy and infrastructure

 In Krížová Ves are a football pitch, public library, elementary school, kindergarten, cable TV, foodstuff store and a general store.
 Cultural sightseeings are gothic Roman Catholic and evangelical churches and a Renaissance manor house.